 Yet I see other babies his age downing bottles and falling sleep anywhere, anytime, for anyone.
 Still, it’s never comparing apples and apples.
 Beyond being a similar age, often their day to day situations tend to be different.
 Every baby is different.
 Am I just making excuses?
 Maybe.
 But it’s what feels true to me.

 So when I leave, I feel anxious.
 I miss out on attending dinners and parties with friends.
 My favorite pre-Baby pastime of reading or working from coffee shops has mostly disappeared from my life.
 I finally understand why Starbucks has a drive-thru.

 At the end of the day, I know that this will pass.
 Soon enough Baby will be eating more and eventually wean from nursing altogether.
 In the meantime, I’m willing to sacrifice some “me time.”
 It’s not harming Baby to have an attached caregiver, whereas the anxiety when I’m away for longer periods of time cannot be good for my mental health or blood pressure.

 I’m doing the best I can to keep in touch with friends along the way, and even make some new ones.
 I make a point of carving out time during the week for some one-on-one time with my husband to maintain our relationship apart from Baby.
 I fully believe that if I don’t take care of myself first, I will not be able to take care of Baby (or anyone else).
 For now, that just might mean curling up with a book or my laptop and a cup of hot chocolate in my favorite chair at home instead the neighborhood coffee shop.
 Starbucks can wait.

-What parenting choice has worked for you, even if it’s not popular with those around you?
+What parenting choices work for you, even if they’re not popular with those around you?